CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ## Amending commits
 `git commit --amend` This command will get the last commit and allow you to change the commit message,

-If you have staged files it will allow you to add these staged files into your last com
+If you added files to stag it will allow you to add these staged files into your last commit

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8